pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 You can enable teardown state change calls by setting the property `stateChangeTeardown = true` on the provider.
 This will add an `action` parameter to the state change closure call.
-The setup call before the test will receive `setup`, as the second parameter, and then a teardown call will be made afterwards `teardown` as the parameter.
+The setup call before the test will receive `setup`, as the second parameter, and then a teardown call will be made afterwards with `teardown` as the second parameter.

 ```groovy
 pact {